mdabrowski1990/uds/docs/source/pages/user_guide/logging.rst

 .. code-block::  python

-  from uds.transport_interface import TransportLogger from uds.can import PyCanTransportInterface
+  from uds.transport_interface import TransportLogger from uds.can import PythonCanTransportInterface

   # let's assume that we have `transport_logger` already configured
   transport_logger: TransportLogger

-  PyCanTransportInterfaceWithLogging = transport_logger(PyCanTransportInterface)
+  PythonCanTransportInterfaceWithLogging = transport_logger(PythonCanTransportInterface)

 .. seealso:: :ref:`An example script <example-transport-logger-class>`